 We can only agree to that.
 Not all playgrounds can just be about having fun.
 May the best win!

 Explore a universe of active play in Chicago

-With a huge climbing wall, a massive jungle gym, a picnic spot, a children’s play area and plenty more, the relatively recently opened Maggie Daley Park, a world of a playground in downtown Chicago, has something for the whole family.
+A huge climbing wall, a massive jungle gym, a picnic spot, a children’s play area and plenty more.
+The relatively recently opened Maggie Daley Park, a world of a playground in downtown Chicago, has something for the whole family.
 There is something special that our Spotter Ben likes about this park the most: